equinor/TimeSeriesAnalysis/articles/principles.md

 will not be considered.

-Further the choice of the model should ideally be based on ``posing a criterion for what is a *good* model and to list the constraints that are imposed on the design by limited time and cost`` (p.406)
+Further the choice of the model should ideally be based on *"posing a criterion for what is a good model and to list the constraints that are imposed on the design by limited time and cost"* (p.406)

 Thus system identification is a practical field that acknowledges that better models take more time and cost more money, and that these factors need to be taken into consideration.